TNKvist/datadrill/README.md

   Right clicking any part number in "item" column will bring up which equipment the part is used in.<br>
       4) Right click again to export the table as .csv.<br>
 </ol>
-#Note - This app was created to work on specific reports with particularly defined data.
-Some code and all data has been replaced with dummy information in this repository.